Back up a NoSQL database in a Kubernetes environment

 Create a period to restore data, and perform a backup

-• The ScalarDB or ScalarDL pod status is Running in the STATUS column.
+- The ScalarDB or ScalarDL pod names in the

 Back up multiple databases